skoshy/YouTubeHideChatByDefaultUserscript/README.md

 ## Known issues

-- When navigating to another live-stream from a currently playing one, the newly loaded live stream may not have its chat hidden by default (if the page soft-navigating)
+- ~~When navigating to another live-stream from a currently playing one, the newly loaded live stream may not have its chat hidden by default (if the page soft-navigating)~~ should be solved with 0.5.0

 ## Changelog

+### 0.5.0

+- Should fix some random bugs with the script, and should properly hide chat initially when soft-navigating

 ### 0.3.0